FreeCAD/FPA/_programs/FreeCAD_day_2023.md

 **HSBXL byteweek**

 The [Brussels hackerspace](https://hsbxl.be) organizes a [byteweek](https://hsbxl.be/events/byteweek/2023/) during the week prior to the FOSDEM.
-FreeCAD will participate during one of these days (to be decided), so we'll spend a day coding there.
+FreeCAD will participate on [Thursday, February 2nd, from 10AM to 6PM](https://hsbxl.be/events/byteweek/2023/2023-02-02/), and several developers will spend a day coding there.
 Feel free to join!

 We look forward to meeting you in Brussels!